ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

     a. "depth_offset" is the distance below the waterline that the ADCP transducers sit

-    b. "salinity" is the water salinity, which ranges around 31 for the channel into Sequim Bay

-    c. "magnetic_declination" is the current magnetic declination.
-You can look this up online.
+    b. "magnetic_declination" is the current magnetic declination.
+Note it is not used if the NMEA HDT sentence is recorded.

 3. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.